aryavarma/farm/README.md

 Bsc.
 Computer Science Final Year(2019-2020).

+Caution: Many folders and files are not uploaded,above.
+Only some folders are uploaded.
+So download the above codes for reference.

 Hello!

 The project was created using php, javascript, mysql.
 Xampp was used to host this project .
 Why xampp?
 XAMPP is an abbreviation for cross-platform, Apache, MySQL, PHP and Perl, and it allows you to build site offline, on a local web server on your computer.